MODERN AND CLASSICAL LANGUAGES

 O’Shaughnessy Education Center (OEC) 320, (651) 962-5150

-Tight, D. (chair), Shams, A. (associate chair); Arabic - Tight; Chinese (Mandarin) - Tight; Classics – Quartarone (coordinator); French – Dziekowicz (coordinator), Lohse, Shams; German – Wagner (coordinator); Italian - Cannamela (Coordinator); Japanese – Kilau; Spanish – Domingo, Ehrmantraut, Kramer, Kroll, Perez-Castillejo, Pinto, Rey-Montejo, Perez-Castillejo, Scham, Tar, Tight, Vigil
+Tight, D. (chair), Shams, A. (associate chair); Arabic - Sharkawy; Chinese (Mandarin) - Wang; Classics – Quartarone (coordinator); French – Dziekowicz (coordinator), Lohse, Shams; German – Wagner (coordinator); Italian - Cannamela (coordinator); Japanese – Kilau; Spanish – Domingo, Ehrmantraut, Kramer, Kroll (coordinator), Pérez-Castillejo, Pinto, Rey-Montej, Scham, Tar, Tight, Vigil

-The Department of Modern and Classical Languages offers major and minor concentrations in Classical Languages, French, German, Latin and Spanish, with additional minors in Greek and Japanese.
-Other language majors, minors and courses are available through the Associated Colleges of the Twin Cities and through Individualized Majors/Minors at UST (contact department chair for details).
-Language classes are also available in Arabic, and in cooperation with the ACTC, courses in other languages not offered at UST are also available.
+The Department of Modern and Classical Languages offers major and minor concentrations in Classical Languages, French, German, Latin and Spanish, with an additional minor in Greek.
+Other language majors and minors are available through the Associated Colleges of the Twin Cities and through Individualized Majors/Minors at UST (contact department chair for details).
+Language classes are also available in Arabic, Chinese, Italian, and Japanese and, in cooperation with the ACTC, in other languages not offered at UST.

 Students graduating with a major in Classical Languages will have acquired a working vocabulary and knowledge of the structures of Classical Greek and/or Latin adequate to read the works of Greek and/or Latin authors.
 They will have gained experience in reading major authors in the languages, and will perceive the relationship between the authors and their cultural context.